thunder-project/thunder-docs/README.md

 ### python components

-Some site components are built from Python source files, including source code for automatic method documentation, or Jupyter notebooks.
-To regenerate these components, call
+Some site content is derived from Python source files, including source code for automatic method documentation, or Jupyter notebooks.
+To regenerate markdown content derived from these source files, call

 ```
 npm run build